 The fourth important thing to know before buying tires is that different types of tires are made up of different types of chemical rubber compound compositions.

-All-terrain tires are typically produced to have longer-lasting rubber, which will mean the tire compound may be harder and not as adhesive feeling when trying to go off-road with them compared to a designated mud tire, which is designed to have a softer compound plus be more resistant to chipping or cutting.
+All-terrain tires are typically produced to have longer-lasting rubber, which will mean the tire compound may be harder and not as the adhesive feeling when trying to go off-road with them compared to a designated mud tire, which is designed to have a softer compound plus be more resistant to chipping or cutting.
 With that said, a mud tire will wear out much faster the more it is used on-road, whereas an all-terrain will last longer.